amschmidt13/2025ApplBayesSummer/Session09-PracticumAreal/Readme.md

 This folder contains the files needed for the Practicum about areal level data.
+Check file _2025-BayesSummerSchool-Practicum-ArealData.pdf_ .